 TIP: It hardly gets crowded in the Copper Canyon, many people seem to be deterred from this region due to the narcos-related crime (more on that later).
 I barely saw any foreign tourists on my trip!
 If you’re looking to go off the beaten path, this is it.

 The nearest major airports to the Copper Canyon are located in Chihuahua and Los Mochis.
 It depends on which direction of the Copper Canyon train you decide to travel; if you’re going eastwards, fly to Chihuahua; if you’re going westwards, start your trip in Los Mochis.

-Both cities have international airports and are well connected to other major cities in Mexico and the United States.
+Both cities have international airports and are well connected to other major cities in Mexico such as Monterrey, Guadalajara and Mexico City.
 A round-trip flight from New York to Chihuahua costs around US$500 while domestic flights from Mexico City to Chihuahua or los Mochis cost no more than $100 return.

 TIP: I recommend starting your journey from Chihuahua (like I did) as the cowboy town is a lot more pleasant than Los Mochis and there are plenty of things to do in Chihuahua.
 Los Mochis on the other hand is an uninteresting, modern city with nothing worth seeing.

 The US$65-million Creel International Airport has been under construction for years and is set to open in 2023.
 It was supposed to be completed in 2016, but disputes with local Tarahumara ejido owners have caused major delays.

 While the Copper Canyon is the most roadless region in Mexico, the roads here are generally well-maintained and easy to navigate.
 But as the cartels control some areas here, it is important to exercise caution and take common-sense safety precautions while driving in Mexico.